IlyaSemenov/vue-standard-schema/README.md

-# vue-valibot
+# vue-standard-schema

-A set of simple Vue3 composables for handling form submit, with optional [valibot](https://valibot.dev/) integration.
+A set of simple Vue3 composables for handling form submit.

+Supports optional optional validation with any [Standard Schema](https://standardschema.dev/) compatible validation library, such as [Zod](https://zod.dev), [Valibot](https://valibot.dev/), [ArkType](https://arktype.io/), and others.

 Unlike FormKit, VeeValidate and others, keeps things simple and doesn't interfere with neither data storage nor the UI workflow.